LaunchCodeEducation/linux/content/userspace-applications/walkthrough/sed/_index.md

 - `g`: All matched patterns of the line should be replaced

 {{% notice note %}}
-Not including the substitute flag will default to `1`, so only the first matched pattern on the line will be replaced.
+If you do not include a substitute flag it will default to `1`, so only the first matched pattern on the line will be replaced.
 {{% /notice %}}

 ## Setup

-This and the following articles use the `user-data.csv` file you may have downloaded it during the `grep` examples.
+This and the following articles use the `user-data.csv` file.

 If you don't already have the `user-data.csv` file in your home directory run the following command: